daxko/design/docs/readme.md

 {{/example}}
 ```

-#### Snip Code Templates
+#### Collapse Code Templates

 Using the above example, you can trim longer code blocks to only show the actual relevant code while still retaining the display value of the component.
-Just use `<!-- ... -->` and `<!-- /... -->` to mark the areas you don't want to display for the example markup.
+Just use `<!-- ... -->` and `<!-- /... -->` to mark the areas you don't want to collapse for the example markup.

 ```handlebars
 {{#example 'html'}}